 UNIX History Timeline

-Linux is just one type of UNIX which is most famously known for being a free (as in free speech) derivative of UNIX.
+Linux is just one type of UNIX which is most famously known for being an open source, free (as in free speech, not always cost), derivative of UNIX.
 Most of UNIX’s different flavours are still being updated and are still in use all over the world today.
 Here are just some popular manufacturers and brands of UNIX, that you may or may not have heard of before:

 With the exception of FreeBSD, there was (and still is) a pretty grand fee to own one of the above versions of UNIX.
 Mainly large commercial organisations and universities have traditionally used these UNIX variants, however Linux appears to be replacing traditional UNIX on a lot of corporate systems due to it’s proven track record, it’s growing reputation as a contender to UNIX, and it’s low price tag, which can often be free.